birdandhike.com logo

 Pinto Valley

 From the head of Boulder Wash (Wpt.
-17), the route continues westward and up the wash into the western arm of Pinto Valley.
-In this end of the valley, the wash runs in the bottom of broad flat valley where the braided streambed is a firm substrate (small gravel and dirt) and easy to walk on.
-Here, the wash does not run in a canyon as it does on east end, providing better views but no shade.
-The vegetation here is similar to that in the eastern arm.
+17), the route continues westward and up the wash heading into the West Fork of Pinto Wash.
+In this side of the valley, the wash runs in the bottom of broad flat valley where the braided streambed is a firm substrate (small gravel and dirt) and easy to walk on.
+Here, the wash does not run in a canyon as it does in East Fork, providing better views but no shade.
+The vegetation here is similar to that in the East Fork.

-As you pass the first red sandstone mountain on the south side of the valley (5.6 miles out), look for the rock shelter where someone etched the letter J above an overhang (Wpt.
+When passing the first red sandstone mountain on the south side of the valley (5.2 miles out), look for the rock shelter where someone etched the letter J above an overhang (Wpt.
 18).
 It looks like someone spent a bit of time here long ago.
-There are some old pieces of wood, including native vegetation, and a few rusty old cans.
+There are some old pieces of wood, including native vegetation, and a few rusty (historic) old cans.

 Pinto Valley